How to look after your mental health at university

 However, university places students under a unique set of circumstances that can be particularly damaging to mental health.

-Things like living away from home for the first time, coping with exams and deadlines, the pressure to succeed, uncertainty about graduate employment prospects and financial hardship can all add up to affect your mental health in one way or another .
+Things like living away from home for the first time, coping with exams and deadlines, the pressure to succeed, uncertainty about graduate employment prospects and financial hardship can all accumulate to affect your mental health in one way or another .

-Remember though, this is NOT a checklist of symptoms you must have to be suffering from mental health issues – if you’re struggling, seek help immediately, regardless of what symptoms you do or do not have.
+Remember though, this is not a checklist of symptoms you must have to be suffering from mental health issues – if you’re struggling, seek help immediately, regardless of the symptoms you do or do not have.

-- Feelings of listlessness, sadness or a lack of energy
+- Feelings of listlessness (having little interest in doing anything), sadness or a lack of energy

 - Inability to concentrate or focus on work